Sure, Xabi Alonso’s passing was good, but have you seen his goals?

 After 15 years of keeping calm and composed, it was time to let his instincts get the better of him, and he also perfected a one-touch, dipping half-volley that was clearly signposted: “Fuck this, I’m leathering it.”

 There are lots of reasons to love Xabi Alonso.
 Sure, he’s devilishly handsome.
-Sure, he could pass the ball better than few other players.
+Sure, few players could pass as gracefully as he could.
 But he could also score like the best of them too.
 It’s time we all start to remember that.

 By Rob Conlon